-Create pathways for healthcare equality to provide a means for change.
+Create pathways for equity in healthcare and provide a means for change.

-Transform the healthcare system to be more inclusive, less costly, and more accessible.
+Transform the healthcare system to be more equitable, inclusive, less costly, and more accessible.

 The aims of our Guiding Principles are to…

-• Inform our stakeholders of the severity of the issue and invite them to join us in closing the healthcare disparity gap
+•Inform our stakeholders of the severity of the issue and invite them to join us in the fight for health equity and closing the healthcare disparity gap.

-• Interact and communicate with diverse populations so they get our message
+•Interact & communicate with diverse populations so they get our message.

 •Provide pathways for individuals to understand and take personal action for better healthcare and outcomes.